Macarthur Coal bows to sweetened Peabody, Arcelor bid

 BET ON STEADY DEMAND

-Under the agreement, Macarthur must cease any talks and close its books to any potential suitors.
+Under the agreement, Macarthur must cease any talks with other potential bidders and close down a data room currently open to potential suitors.

 The bid for Macarthur is a substantial bet on strong and steady demand in Asia, particularly from China and India, where steel production is booming.